München Hauptbahnhof: Regional trains

 There are numerous RegionalExpress and RegionalBahn services to Landshut, Regensburg, Plattling, Passau, Kempten, Lindau, Garmisch-Partenkirchen and Nuremberg among others.
 The Bayerische Oberlandbahn operates services to Bayrischzell, Lenggries and Tegernsee.

 All lines are electrified, except the ones to Mühldorf (due to be electrified by 2030), and Kempten (partially electrified, a proposal to electrify the whole route exists but no date has been given) and the lines of the Bayerische Oberlandbahn.
 To minimise pollution, services using these lines preferably end at tracks 5–10 and 27–36.
+In the 2026 timetable, the following regional services stopped at the station: